Adapting Solar CRM Software for the Indian Market

 For example, imagine a solar EPC in Rajasthan handling projects in both Jaipur and Jodhpur.
 With a CRM, the sales team can track leads, the operations team gets automatic alerts when DG approvals are due, and vendors see real-time updates on equipment delivery.
 Instead of endless calls and WhatsApp groups, everything flows through one system, making the handover to the client smooth and stress-free.

-Check out: Scaling Smart: Growth Strategies for Solar Businesses
+For a deeper look at how top solar companies scale, check out: Scaling Smart: Growth Strategies for Solar Businesses

 Choosing the Right Solar CRM for India